MicrosoftDocs/fabric-docs/docs/data-engineering/delta-optimization-and-v-order.md

 Its __100% open-source parquet format compliant__; all parquet engines can read it as a regular parquet files.
 Delta tables are more efficient than ever; features such as Z-Order are compatible with V-Order.
 Table properties and optimization commands can be used on control V-Order on its partitions.

 V-Order is applied at the parquet file level.
-Delta tables and its features, such as Z-Order, compaction, vacuum, time travel, etc are orthogonal to V-Order, as such, are compatible and may be used in conjuction for additional benefits.
+Delta tables and its features, such as Z-Order, compaction, vacuum, time travel, etc are orthogonal to V-Order, as such, are compatible and may be used together for additional benefits.

 ## Controlling V-Order writes